Introduction to Amazon interviews

 Example question: “Tell me about a situation where you didn’t have all the required data, but you had to make a decision.
 Walk me through what happened.”

-Situation: “When I was working at MyWowser, we received an excel spreadsheet daily with 10 key operating metrics and no more than that.
-We additionally looked at a lot of anecdotal customer and real time data.”
+Situation: “When I was working at MyWowser, the data we could access an excel spreadsheet daily with 10 key operating metrics and no more.
+We additionally looked at a lot of anecdotal customer feedback and real time actions onsite, such as purchase volumes on specific lines.”

-Task: “My job was to ensure we sold enough units daily of various different products or services to achieve certain revenue goals.
-C-suite invested resources to attempt to automate this with machine learning and automated distribution.
-My role was to work with the product and engineering squad responsible for this to achieve this goal due to my domain expertise.
+Task: “My job was to ensure we achieved certain revenue goals by selecting units to sell at certain prices and margins and manually deciding distribution placement and cadence.
+C-suite invested resources to automate these tasks with machine learning.
+My role was to work with the product and engineering squad responsible for this.
 We did not have a top down / or managerial directive on what good looked like.
-The company was under financial pressure and thus we could not lose money, so we had to manage risk while getting to an automation goal which paid back.”
+The company was under financial pressure and so we had to maintain revenue while getting to an automation goal which paid back.”

 Action: “The product owner’s role was to manage the team, the model and the tests, while mine was to define the testing strategy, the key inputs and guardrails and manage stakeholder comms.
-I defined a list of key metrics which had to be input into the model and success metrics for A/B tests.
-The model went through 3 cycles of A/B testing with me refining and adding inputs until it achieved an A/B result of -2% down on cash-in versus my team vs a slight improvement in customer experience, as the model weighted hygiene factors slightly higher than cash and demand factors.
+I defined a list of key metrics which had to be included in the model and defined success metrics for A/B tests.
+The model went through 3 cycles of A/B testing with me refining and adding inputs until it achieved an A/B result of -2% down on cash-in versus my team.
+There was a slight customer experience upside as the model weighted ratings and refunds slightly higher than cash and demand factors.
 Throughout this I kept senior stakeholders informed and confident in the progress of the tests.

-Result: “The result of this was that a reduction in headcount by 80% within the team across EMEA within 12 months since the team was no longer required to perform a manual series of actions and their managers had agreed to the cuts.
-While not all of this can be attributed to this automation event, since we had to put in various other automations to cover other aspects of the team’s role, it was undoubtedly the most significant achievement, since it proved internally that the team could be automated.
+Result: “The result of this was that a reduction in headcount by 80% within the team across EMEA within 12 months.
+While not all of this can be attributed to this automation event, since we also automated other aspects of the team’s role, it was undoubtedly the most significant achievement, since it proved internally that the team could be automated.
 The loss in cash-in was offset by longer term salary and overhead savings, adding 1.3% to regional EBITDA”

-Get the Amazon leadership principles interview cheat sheet here
+Get the Amazon leadership principles interview cheat sheet: Google Sheets

-When deploying the STAR method, remember these points
+When deploying the STAR method to answer Amazon behavioral interview questions, remember these points

 - Answers must be comprehensible and credible.
-It should not require the interviewer to ask too many follow up questions that are simply aimed at understanding your point.
-In order to achieve that you need to clearly describe the situation with brevity, without jargon or internal language and avoid too many technical terms.
+It should not require the interviewer to ask follow up questions that are aimed at simply understanding your point.
+In order to achieve that you need to clearly describe the situation with brevity, without jargon or internal language or too many technical terms.

-- Use facts and data to establish benchmarks: Ground the story in a plausible reality and show what impact you made, giving enough data to make it clear what it was, where you took it from and to, etc
+- Use facts and data to establish benchmarks: Ground the story in a plausible reality and show what impact you made, giving enough data to make it clear where you took xx number from and to,

-- Illustrate don’t state: give examples of real situations rather than making statements like ‘I am very customer focused’.
+- Illustrate don’t state: give examples of real situations rather than making statements like ‘I am very customer focused’; that’s an advert not a demonstration of behavior.

 - Make sure the story is one with a decent impact: fixing small bugs or making small tweaks is not sufficient to impress the interviewer.

-- The key thing to get to is what you did and what the result was: do not spend too long on the situation or the task; focus on your behaviours and the impacts.
+- The key thing to get to is what you did and what the result was: do not spend too long on the situation or the task; focus on your behaviors and the impact you had.

 - If something went wrong in the middle – share it: Amazon is looking for people who are comfortable with failure and who learn from it.
 Examples which show you adapting to failure shouldn’t be off the table.